 If you’re well versed in the game of app dating, it’s highly likely that every so often you’ve reached a point where you’ve thrown your hands in the air, deleted the app/apps from your phone and vowed that you are through with the whole charade once and for all.
 No more endless swiping, no more small talk, no more awkward first dates, and no more being ghosted for no apparent reason!

 The problem however is that, for most of us, the chances of meeting anyone seemingly half-decent in our day to day lives is unlikely.
-In addition to this, we’re all acquainted with those perfect unicorn-like couples who met via an app and are now engaged or married; they’re the ones who essentially make us believe that in the end it’ll all be worthwhile for us too.
+In addition to this, we’re all acquainted with those perfect unicorn-like couples who met via an app and lead us to believe that in the end it’ll all be worthwhile for us too.
 And so after a brief detox, we reluctantly drag our virtual feet back to the App Store and hit Reinstall (for the millionth time).

 Dating apps have the ability to make us believe that amid the thousands of matches that we spend our evenings swiping left and right through, eventually we’ll find ‘the one’.
 But in reality, the chances of that happening are slim to none.

 Because before we get to ‘the one’ we have to weed our way though a mixed bag of oddballs first, some of whom are still firmly holding on to ex-related baggage; others who have a plethora of issues that are way beyond repair; some who are not even single; others who just want a quick hookup; some who are merely bored and don’t actually want anything except meaningless small talk all day everyday.
 And then, perhaps after all that we may be fortunate enough to stumble upon a normal one…but then he/she thinks it’s ok to respond to your witty comment with “hehe” or they claim to hate GoT…and we’re back to square one!